Sakaar-Sen/DiscordPay/README.md

-# Discord-Web3-Tipping-Bot
+# DiscordPay
-A Web3 Discord tipping bot that runs on Arbitrum.
+A Web3 Discord payments bot that runs on Arbitrum.

 ## Description
-Light is a cutting-edge tipping bot designed exclusively for Discord, revolutionizing the way you make payments and show appreciation to other users in your favorite servers.
+Introducing a cutting-edge Web3 payment bot designed exclusively for Discord, enabling seamless blockchain transactions and decentralized payments.
+Revolutionize the way you make payments and show appreciation to fellow users in your favorite servers using the power of Arbitrum.

 # Features
 - Simple to use; With a few easy-to-remember commands, users can send and receive payments and participate in a generous and engaging community.